 Neil was appointed Assistant Accompanist to "The Gentlemen Songsters Male Voice Choir" in May 1998, after meeting his mentor, Lynn Andrews, whilst undertaking his first teaching practice at her school.
 He has served as Accompanist to the "Sandwell Young Singers", a choir for school children within the Sandwell Education Authority area, and has also acted as an official accompanist at the Dudley Festival of Music Drama and Dance.

-In his professional life, Neil is an Assistant Head Teacher working in a Sandwell local authority school.
+In his professional life, Neil is the Deputy Head Teacher of a large primary school in Sandwell.

 Whilst we don’t see too much of Phil these days, we know that he values his roots, and that should we need his services in the future, and he is free, available and not in some far flung corner of the globe (no pun intended!) we will be able to call on him to accompany us again.